Private Victor John Sweetnam

 DERNACOURT MARCH TO JULY 1918

 The 4th Pioneer Battalion played a crucial role during the battles at Dernancourt in 1918, which were part of the German Spring Offensive.
 As a pioneer unit, their responsibilities included constructing defensive positions, maintaining roads and railways, and supporting infantry operations.
-They were involved in defensive actions around Dernancourt, showcasing their versatility by both engaging in combat and performing engineering tasks2.
+They were involved in defensive actions around Dernancourt, showcasing their versatility by both engaging in combat and performing engineering tasks

 The battles at Dernancourt were among the fiercest faced by Australian troops during World War I, and the 4th Pioneer Battalion's contributions were vital in halting the German advance